ivanyordanovgt/programmingkitten/README.md

 - Languages i know and can use: Python, JS, AHK (AutoHotkey script), batch, VBS, C++ (fundamentals),
-- Frameworks i can use: Django, Angular, React ( currently studying it )
+- Frameworks i can use: Django, Angular, React

 - 👋 I have been studying coding since i was 13.
 I started with batch, vbs and AHK to code viruses and scripts for games.
 Then i started studying a lot of languages to find the one i love the most.
 After going thru a lot of languages i found that Python suits me the most.
 I graduated Software University with avarage score of 5.97.